 Consider doing this instead or in addition to your normal Halloween fun.
 Have your kids study the reformers, watch the movie Martin Luther, or have people dress up like the reformers and reenact significant historical moments with discussion afterward.

 We also have the 5 Solas hanging up as a banner in our living area during October, and have picture books about it around for the kids to peruse.

 To Learn More:

 I highly recommend the following by Desiring God – Here We Stand: A 31-Day Journey with Heroes of the Reformation (available in digital and podcast form) and What Are the Five Solas?

-Also check out the Christian women’s podcast Revive our Hearts by Nancy DeMoss Wolgemuth, which has a current series: Celebrating the Reformation.
+Also check out the Christian women’s podcast Revive our Hearts by Nancy DeMoss Wolgemuth, which has the series: Celebrating the Reformation.

 Family Studies & Activities

-Animated Kids Video – Torchlighters: The Martin Luther Story
+Animated Kids Video on Amazon Prime – Torchlighters: The Martin Luther Story

 Free Reformation Resources for Kids (includes crafts, party ideas, and study printables)